eawag-rdm/ckanext-repeating_s/eawag_readme.rst

 procedure for deploying/installing ckan and ckanexts

+###SPECIFIC TO THIS EXTENSION:
+at least  the validators.py resource is required - even though this extension is otherwose deprecated

 ## DEFINITIONS
 # REPONAME = the name of the repository to clone from github
 # DEPLOY_TARGET = the name of the server (ckan instance) to deploy to